 Situated in Scandinavia, Norway is at the northern point of Europe.
 Known for its majestic landscape, Norway is a country that promises UNESCO status fjords, tranquil national parks and plenty of Viking history.

 If you’ve ever wanted to see the Northern Lights, stunning fjords, and glaciers, Norway is the ideal destination for Arctic travel.
 Although the country is quite spread out, you can see the majority of the country within 2 weeks.
-I've spent a total of two months in Norway and absolutely love it.
+I've spent more than two and a half months in Norway and absolutely love it.
 This is a list of my top must sees in Norway, some of which are still on my travel wish list.
 I hope it inspires you to visit.

 See Bryggen in Bergen